-Technical Writing and Publishing: Tools, Philosophies, Strategies, Methods, Pitfalls, and Tricks
+Technical Writing and Publishing: Tools, Techniques, and Strategies

 All professionals—scientist, engineers, etc.—must write.
 This includes those annoying reports, proposals, and all their cousins, most of which do not receive proper external editing and many of which barely satisfy their audiences.
 In addition, many professionals must publish.
 Here the audiences are more diffuse— the next office, next floor, next building, cross town, cross the country, or cross the world—and here, again, many of these documents barely satisfy or fall short of satisfying their audiences.
 So, why bother?
 Simply, work not published is work not recognized and credit not received.
 Through a unique and nontraditional approach, this course gives participants the tools of effective writing that in turn gives them the impetus to recognize and address the shortcomings in their writing, improve their writing, and publish their work.
 All professionals must feel empowered to write effectively and there is no excuse for substandard writing.
 Though few of us will be great writers, all of us can be effective and readable writers.
 Effective writing is simply writing in which readers walk away having captured what the writer intended them to capture.
 This requires the writer to identify goals and implement the means to these goals that address the needs of the readers.
 Remember, no one tries to write poorly!
 So, why do so many succeed in writing poorly?